ahmedsauce7/Ftball-Goat/README.md

 Use the "Arrows", "A", or "D" to control the player.

 <!-- MVP -->
-The game has a ball that falls using gravity
+The game has a ball that falls using gravity.
-A player moving right and left slightly increasing ball speed
+A player moving right and left.
+Slightly increasing ball speed.

 <!-- Backlog -->
-scoreboard
+Scoreboard.
-ability to restart the game
+Ability to restart the game.
+Ability to mute the audio.

 <!-- How to play -->
 Use the "Arrows", "A", or "D" to control the player.